Facets and facet subgraphs of symmetric edge polytopes

-This paper is structured as follows. \Cref{sec:prelim} states necessary definitions and notation. \Cref{sec:adjpol} reviews the construction of adjacency polytopes and face subgraphs. \Cref{sec: facets review} provides a brief overview of existing results on the interplay between facets/faces of adjacency polytopes and their corresponding subgraphs.
-Then, in \Cref{sec: main}, we develop the main results. \Cref{sec: applications} highlights the important implications of the results in the study of algebraic Kuramoto equations.
-In \Cref{sec:examples}, we illustrate how these results apply to a concrete class of non-bipartite graphs.
+This paper is structured as follows. \Cref{sec:prelim} states necessary definitions and notation. \Cref{sec:adjpol} reviews the construction of symmetric edge polytopes and face subgraphs. \Cref{sec: facets review} provides a brief overview of existing results on the interplay between facets/faces of symmetric edge polytopes and their corresponding subgraphs.
+Then, in \Cref{sec: face subgraphs,sec: facet constraints,sec: cut-set parametrization,sec: properties}, we develop the main results. \Cref{sec:examples} illustrates how these results apply to a concrete class of non-bipartite graphs. \Cref{sec: applications} highlights the important implications of the results in the study of Kuramoto equations from dynamical systems and electrical engineering.